Villa De Leyva

 Accommodation – H El Ciruelo

-In this trip, we stayed in Carrera 9A, in H El Ciruelo, the room we booked thru Airbnb.
-We didn’t see the owner at all because when we arrived, the owner left the key in the water meter box near the door entrance, and when we checkout, we left it on the flower vase next to our room.
+On this trip, we stayed in Carrera 9A, in H El Ciruelo, the room we booked through Airbnb.
+We didn’t see the owner at all because when we arrived, the owner left the key in the water meter box near the door entrance, and when we checked out, we left it on the flower vase next to our room.

 H El Ciruelo

-At first, we couldn’t find our room because the door didn’t have any label or number on it, and we have to try unlocking all the door with the key.
-The room was basic, it has one single bed and one queen bed, free internet, and flat tv but without a fan, but it was alright, as it’s not hot at all.
+At first, we couldn’t find our room because the door didn’t have any label or number on it, and we had to try unlocking all the doors with the key.
+The room was basic, it has one single bed and one queen bed, free internet, and a flat TV but without a fan, but it was alright, as it was not hot at all.

 The shower with hot water and the owner provides towels and soaps, but without shampoo and toilet roll, and we have to buy it from the shop.